-Section 6 of the bill requires Covered Employers those employers who do not offer a retirement savings plan to offer the plan to all Covered Employees.
-Covered Employers must enroll Covered Employees in the plan and withhold and remit payroll contributions unless the Covered Employee declines to participate in the program.
+Section 5 of the bill requires Covered Employers to enroll Covered Employees in the plan and withhold and remit payroll contributions unless the Covered Employee declines to participate in the program.
 Covered Employers must also distribute information regarding the program to Covered Employees.
-The Minnesota Attorney General has authority to enforce the provisions of the Act, including the requirements of Covered Employer
+The board must establish penalties levied against Covered Employers who fail to meet the requirements of the program after receiving warnings for the first year of the program.
+The board may request that the Minnesota Attorney General enforce the penalties levied by the board.

-Section 7 of the bill provides the composition and responsibilities of the Secure Choice board.
-The board consists of the Executive Directors of the Minnesota State Retirement System and State Board of Investment, or their designees; three members chosen by the Legislative Commission on Pensions and Retirement; a human resources or benefits executive from a fortune 500 company; and a small business owner or executive appointed by the Governor.
+Section 6 of the bill provides the composition and responsibilities of the Secure Choice board.
+The board consists of the

+Executive Directors of the Minnesota State Retirement System and State Board of Investment, or their designees; three members with substantial retirement program administrative experience, chosen by the Legislative Commission on Pensions and Retirement; an individual with substantial HR experience; and a small business owner or executive appointed by the Governor.
 Each board member will serve a two year term, with an option for renewal, except the Executive Directors of MSRS or SBI, which are permanent members.
 Board members must file an economic interest statement with the Campaign Finance and Disclosure Board.